serverdensity/sd-agent-core-plugins/btrfs/README.md

 # Installation

-The Btrfs check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on every server that uses at least one Btrfs filesystem.
+The btrfs check can be installed with your package manager, if the sd-agent is installed on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=btrfs).
+To install the btrfs check install the `sd-agent-btrfs` package.

 # Configuration